Mirror Universe: Shatnerverse

 Various novels have been set in the Deep Space Nine version of the Mirror Universe, including a trilogy by William Shatner, which reveals the Mirror Kirk (or "Emperor Tiberius" as he calls himself) is still alive and plotting to reconquer the Empire.

 Star Trek: Mirror Universe

-Two collections of Mirror stories were published in 2007: the first involves Mirror Enterprise, TOS and TNG and the second features Mirror DS9, Voyager and New Frontier.
+Two collections of Mirror Universe stories were published in 2007: the first, Glass Empires, involves Mirror Enterprise, TOS and TNG and the second, Obsidian Alliances, features Mirror DS9, Voyager and New Frontier.
+The Sorrows of Empire, a novel-length expansion of David Mack's story of the same name in Glass Empires, was published in 2009.

-A third collection, entitled Shards and Shadows, was released in January 2009.
+A third collection, Shards and Shadows, was released in January 2009.
 The Mirror Universe storyline was concluded in the novel Rise Like Lions, released in November 2011.
 A further story taking place in the Mirror Universe, Section 31 - Disavowed, was released in October 2014.

 Games

 A number of Star Trek games take place in the Mirror Universe or reference it.
 Among them, the first-person shooter Star Trek: Voyager – Elite Force, the massively multiplayer online game Star Trek Online, the battle simulator Star Trek: Shattered Universe which is entirely set in the Mirror Universe, Decipher's Star Trek Roleplaying Game and Star Trek: Attack Wing.